-The OzGold 2019 International Study Tour has been designed to visit a selection of the most important gold deposits from Archaean to Phanerozoic in age, representing the range of gold mineralisation styles across Australia.
+The OzGold 2019 International Study Tour was designed to visit a selection of the most important gold deposits from Archaean to Phanerozoic in age, representing the range of gold mineralisation styles across Australia.

-This tour is to be run as a pre-conference field trip to the major NewGenGold 2019 Conference in Perth, Western Australia on Tuesday 12 and Wednesday 13 November, 2019.
-You must register separately for the conference via the conference web site.
-To do so, click here.
+This tour was run as a pre-conference field trip to the major NewGenGold 2019 Conference in Perth, Western Australia on Tuesday 12 and Wednesday 13 November, 2019.
+Participants had to register separately for the conference via the conference web site.click here. -->

-You may only register for the OzGold 2019 International Study Tour through Porter GeoConsultancy.
-Complete the Registration of Interest Form and we will e-mail a link to the Tour Brochure and Registration Form when they are available.
-You should complete that Registration Form and return to Porter GeoConsultancy to secure a place on the tour.
+Participants could only register for the OzGold 2019 International Study Tour through Porter GeoConsultancy.
+They could complete the Registration of Interest Form to receive an e-mail a link to the Tour Brochure and Registration Form.
+By completing the latter and returning it to Porter GeoConsultancy they could secure a place on the tour.

-Those commencing at the beginning of tour, should assemble in Sydney Domestic Airport, in New South Wales Australia on the afternoon of Sunday 3 November, at the meeting point advised by Porter GeoConsultancy (PGC) prior to the start of the tour.
-The Tour technical program will end in Perth, Western Australia, on the afternoon of Monday 11 November, 2019.
+Those commencing at the beginning of tour assembled in Sydney Domestic Airport, in New South Wales Australia on the afternoon of Sunday 3 November, at the meeting point advised by Porter GeoConsultancy (PGC) prior to the start of the tour.
+The Tour technical program ended in Perth, Western Australia, on the afternoon of Monday 11 November, 2019.

-Tour participants will have the option of taking either the full 7 days of the tour -or- any block of 2 or more days up to the full tour, as suits their budget, availability and interest.
+Tour participants had the option of taking either the full 7 days of the tour -or- any one or more days up to the full tour, as suited their budget, availability and interest.

-For those who take less than the full tour, start and end points and dates will be advised on confirmation of registration.
-Alternate start and/or end points include Parkes or Sydney in NSW, Melbourne or Bendigo in Victoria, and Perth, Kalgoorlie or Newman in Western Australia, or other locations en route, by arrangement.
+For those who took less than the full tour, start and end points and dates were advised on confirmation of registration.
+Alternate start and/or end points included Parkes or Sydney in NSW, Melbourne or Bendigo in Victoria, and Perth, Kalgoorlie or Newman in Western Australia, or other locations en route, by arrangement.

-During the tour, PGC will arrange all surface travel and book all scheduled airline and charter flights, i.e., between the start and end points of the block of days or full tour nominated by the participant.
+During the tour, PGC arranged all surface travel and booked all scheduled airline and charter flights, i.e., between the start and end points of the block of days or full tour nominated by the participant.

-Before and after the tour, each participant will be responsible for all of their own accommodation and travel arrangements and costs to get to the specified start point and from the nominated end point.
+Before and after the tour, each participant was responsible for all of their own accommodation and travel arrangements and costs to get to the specified start point and from the nominated end point.

-Closing date - Registrations for OzGold 2019 will close at COB on Friday 4th October, 2019, although late registrations will be considered up to 15 October if places remain and later in special circumstances.
+Closing date - Registrations for OzGold 2019 closed at COB on Friday 4th October, 2019, although late registrations were considered up to 15 October if places remained and later in special circumstances.

-Tour Fees include the cost of all surface travel from when each participant joins the tour to when they leave, as well as other costs associated with the tour, including development, organisation, escorting the tour, professional fees and costs for expert consultants, workshop venues, audio-visual equipment, mine visits, background literature, introductory dinners, etc. These fees do NOT include scheduled and charter air fares, accommodation and meals, as detailed below.
+Tour Fees included the cost of all surface travel from when each participant joined the tour to when they left, as well as other costs associated with the tour, including development, organisation, escorting the tour, professional fees and costs for expert consultants, workshop venues, audio-visual equipment, mine visits, background literature, introductory dinners, etc. These fees did NOT include scheduled and charter air fares, accommodation and meals, as detailed below.

-Air Fares for scheduled airline flights and air charter flights booked by PGC and flown by each participant between when the participant joins and leaves the tour are additional to the tour fee.
+Air Fares for scheduled airline flights and air charter flights booked by PGC and flown by each participant between when the participant joined and left the tour were additional to the tour fee.

 Note: The scheduled airline fares charged by PGC are estimated at the time of budgeting, with allowance for fuel surcharges, currency fluctuations and fare variations by the time of flying.
-Where the final fare paid by PGC is less than the estimated amount charged, the difference will be refunded at the end of the tour.
-Conversely, if the actual fares are higher than those charged, the difference will be invoiced after the tour.
+Where the final fare paid by PGC is less than the estimated amount charged, the difference was refunded at the end of the tour.
+Conversely, if the actual fares are higher than those charged, the difference was to be invoiced after the tour.

-Accommodation - All accommodation reservations for each participant between the start and end dates of their tour will be made by PGC.
-However, all accommodation costs must be paid by the participants on checkout during the tour and NOT by PGC , and are additional to the tour fees and air fares.
-Some hotels may require pre-paymment by PGC on confirmation of reservation.
-These charges will be passed on to affected participants.
+Accommodation - All accommodation reservations for each participant between the start and end dates of their tour was made by PGC.
+However, all accommodation costs had to be paid by the participants on checkout during the tour and NOT by PGC , and were additional to the tour fees and air fares.

-Meals - Participants are also be responsible for paying for their own meals (except the Introductory Dinner) and personal incidentals on tour.
+Meals - Participants were also responsible for paying for their own meals (except the Introductory Dinner) and personal incidentals on tour.

-Payment - Tour Fees and Air Fares must be paid to PGC at the same time, and by the due date specified on the invoice (which will usually be 14 days after the date of the confirmation letter if within 2 months of tour commencement - but may be longer for early registrations), but no later than one month before the commencement of the Tour.
-In the event of late registration (if places still remain), fees and fares must to be received before the commencement of the block of days or full tour nominated by the participant.
+Payment - Tour Fees and Air Fares had to be paid to PGC at the same time, and by the due date specified on the invoice (which was usually 14 days after the date of the confirmation letter if within 2 months of tour commencement - but may be longer for early registrations), but no later than one month before the commencement of the Tour.
+In the event of late registration (if places still remained), fees and fares had to be received before the commencement of the block of days or full tour nominated by the participant.

 Language - The official language of the tour is English.

-Safety equipment and apparel (PPE) - Please note that each participant is required to bring and wear their own hi-vis shirts or jackets (or reflective hi-vis vest), steel toe capped safety boots and safety glasses.
-Participants are also advised to wear long trousers (NO skirts), and long-sleeved shirts with collars to gain access to some mines sites.
-Use of sun screen is strongly advised.
-When not wearing the hard hats provided by the mines, it is recommended participants wear a hat with a brim to protect their face, ears and neck against sun damage (preferably NOT a baseball cap).
+Safety equipment and apparel (PPE) - Please note that each participant was required to bring and wear their own hi-vis shirts or jackets (or reflective hi-vis vest), steel toe capped safety boots and safety glasses.
+Participants were also advised to wear long trousers (NO skirts), and long-sleeved shirts with collars to gain access to some mines sites.
+Use of sun screen was strongly advised.
+When not wearing the hard hats provided by the mines, it was recommended participants wear a hat with a brim to protect their face, ears and neck against sun damage (preferably NOT a baseball cap).
 Temperatures will peak at from high twenties to low thirties in eastern Australia to possibly low forties degrees celcius in Western Australia with a high UV index.

-Final itinerary - Approximately two weeks prior to the commencement of the tour, participants will be forwarded a detailed itinerary with accommodation information, including the street address, e-mail address, phone numbers and tariff for each hotel.
-All they need bring are their field gear, PPE, personal affects, and credit card/ATM cards or cash to pay for accommodation and meals.
+Final itinerary - Approximately two weeks prior to the commencement of the tour, participants were forwarded a detailed itinerary with accommodation information, including the street address, e-mail address, phone numbers and tariff for each hotel.
+All they need to bring were their field gear, PPE, personal affects, and credit card/ATM cards or cash to pay for accommodation and meals.